 - Clean your baby’s new teeth every day.
-When the teeth first come in, clean them by rubbing them gently with a clean wet washcloth.
+When the teeth first come in, clean them by gently rubbing them with a clean wet washcloth.
 When the teeth are bigger, use a child’s toothbrush.

 - Limit the use of pacifiers.
 They can worsen oral health and affect how teeth grow in.

 - Don’t let your baby go to sleep with a bottle.
-This can leave milk or juice sitting on the teeth and cause cavities that are known as “baby-bottle tooth decay.”
+This can leave milk or juice sitting on the teeth and cause cavities that are known as baby-bottle tooth decay.